ebourg/StrataDocs/guide/concepts/calculation_flow.md

 ## Calculation setup

-At its core, Strata operates at a trade level.
-The goal of the first stage is to determine:
+At its core, Strata calculations operate on a list of trades, a list of columns and some rules.
+The setup stage primarily involves choosing the columns and defining the calculation rules.

+Each column is normally a thin wrapper around the risk measure to be calculated, such as present value or par rate.
-* the calculation functions to use to obtain the requested set of measures on the given trades
+When necessary, the column can also contain overrides to the default set of calculation rules,

+The calculation rules have three parts:

+* pricing rules - select the appropriate function to invoke
-* the market data requirements of those functions
+* market data rules - select the market data to use
+* reporting currency - select the currency to convert to

+The final part of setup is creating a suitable set of market data.
+In many cases, the market data is known and can simply be assembled.

+Where the market data is not known, Strata offers the option of using the calculation functions to determine the data that is required for a specific set of trades, columns and rules.
+To achieve this, create an instance of `CalculationTasks` and call `getRequirements()`.
-Together, these calculation requirements will allow the _market environment_ to be built in the next stage, and the calculations to be executed in a later stage.
+These requirements allow the _market environment_ to be built in the next stage.

-The key input to this stage is the set of _calculation rules_.
-These completely determine which calculation functions are available for use, and they fill in the details of the market data those functions require.

-This stage is implemented by `CalculationRunner` in the methods `createCalculationConfig` and `createCalculationTasks`.

 ## Market data building